mvolkmann/blog/src/flutter.md

 | {% aTargetBlank "https://api.flutter.dev/flutter/widgets/SizedBox-class.html", "SizedBox" %}                         | "box with a specified size" for taking up space; "if given a child, forces it to have a specific width and/or height"         |
 | {% aTargetBlank "https://api.flutter.dev/flutter/widgets/Transform-class.html", "Transform" %}                       | transforms its child by translating, rotating, and scaling it                                                                 |

-Details for some of the the single-child layout widgets are provided below.
+Details for some of the single-child layout widgets are provided below.

 ##### Center Widget